• Skip to primary navigation

 • 1 tablespoon dark brown sugar

-• 2 eggplants cut into a 3-inch wedge shape
+• 2 medium eggplants cut into 3 inch wedge shapes

-• 5 strands string beans cut into 2-3 inches
+• 5 string beans cut into 2-3 inches

-• 1 bunch of bok choy sliced into halves seperate the bok choy leaves and stems
+• 1 stalk bok choy sliced into halves separate the bok choy leaves and stems

 Instructions